Indus River: Description

-The Indus River provides key water resources for Pakistan's economy – especially the breadbasket of Punjab province, which accounts for most of the nation's agricultural production, and Sindh.
+The Indus River provides key water resources for Pakistan's economy – especially the breadbasket of Punjab province, which accounts for most of the nation's agricultural production.
 The word Punjab means "land of five rivers" and the five rivers are Jhelum, Chenab, Ravi, Beas and Sutlej, all of which finally flow into the Indus.
 The Indus also supports many heavy industries and provides the main supply of potable water in Pakistan.

 The total length of the river varies in different sources.
 The length used in this article is 3,180 km, taken from the Himalayan Climate and Water Atlas (2015).
 Historically, the 1909 The Imperial Gazetteer of India gave it as "just over 1,800 miles".
 A shorter figure of 2,880 km has been widely used in modern sources, as has the one of 3,180 km.
 The modern Encyclopedia Britannica was originally published in 1999 with the shorter measurement, but was updated in 2015 to use the longer measurement.
 Both lengths are commonly found in modern publications; in some cases, both measurements can be found within the same work.
 An extended figure of circa 3,600 km was announced by a Chinese research group in 2011, based on a comprehensive remeasurement from satellite imagery, and a ground expedition to identify an alternative source point, but detailed analysis has not yet been published.

 The ultimate source of the Indus is in Tibet, but there is some debate about the exact source.
 The traditional source of the river is the Sênggê Kanbab (Sênggê Zangbo) or "Lion's Mouth", a perennial spring not far from the sacred Mount Kailash, marked by a long low line of Tibetan chortens.
 There are several other tributaries nearby, which may form a longer stream than Sênggê Kanbab, but unlike the Sênggê Kanbab, are all dependent on snowmelt.
 The Zanskar River, which flows into the Indus in Ladakh, has a greater volume of water than the Indus itself before that point.
 An alternative reckoning begins the river around 300 km further upstream, at the confluence of the Sênggê Zangbo and Gar Tsangpo rivers, which drain the Nganglong Kangri and Gangdise Shan (Gang Rinpoche, Mt.
 Kailash) mountain ranges.
 The 2011 remeasurement suggested the source was a small lake northeast of Mount Kailash, rather than either of the two points previously used.